ronami/meta-typing/README.md

   - [N-Queens](src/n-queens/index.d.ts) - the problem of placing N chess queens on an N×N chessboard so that no two queens threaten each other.
   - [Towers of Hanoi](src/hanoi/index.d.ts) - a mathematical game or puzzle that consists of three rods and a number of disks of different sizes.
+  - [Binary trees](src/binary-trees/index.d.ts) - a tree data structure in which each node has at most two children.

 ### Additional links